python-workshop/fsdse-python-assignment-105/README.md

-# fsdse-python-assignment-105

-# Given two strings, find the single different char
+# Find the single different char between two strings.

 ## Constraints
 * Can we assume the strings are ASCII?
 	* Yes